Coin Price, Market Capitalization, Volume, Trust Score - What are they?

 To calculate the circulating supply, we pull information directly from API endpoints provided by respective project teams.
 You may check out the API we use by clicking on the button beside “Circulating Supply”.
 A couple of examples illustrated below:

-For coins with locked Foundation/Company/Vested/Founder reserved holdings, we account for them by subtracting them out from the available supply.
+For coins with locked Foundation/Company/Vested/Founder reserved holdings, we account for them by subtracting them out from the circulating supply.

 How frequently are all the information updated?